The Collective

 she/they

-Dee Woods, FRSA, is an award winning food system leader.
-A passionate knowledge broker, pollinator and weaver who advocates for good food for all and a just food system.
+Dee Woods is the inaugural member of our advisory board.
+She is an award-winning food system leader – a passionate knowledge broker, pollinator and weaver who advocates for good food for all and a just food system.
 Her work meets at the nexus of human rights, food sovereignty, agroecology, community, policy, decolonial research, culture, climate and social justice.

 Josina Calliste